Logo

 Need help securing a mortgage?

-Whether you’ve applied for a mortgage and got rejected, or want help making sure you’ll be approved first time round, we can help.
-Create a plan with us today to get started.
+Whether you’ve applied for a mortgage and been rejected, or want help ensuring approval the first time, Tembo can help.
+Complete your details with us today to discover your best mortgage options from +100 lenders in minutes

 Get started

-Underwriting in mortgages is the process by which a lender evaluates your affordability to determine if you can qualify for a mortgage, and if so what deal they can offer you.
-A mortgage underwriter is therefore a professional who is responsible for this reviewing process.
-As part of their assessment, they look at your creditworthiness as well as your financial stability including your earnings and outgoings.
+Underwriting in mortgages is the process by which a lender evaluates your affordability to determine if you can qualify for a mortgage, and if so, what deal they can offer you.
+A mortgage underwriter is the person who carries out this review process.
+As part of their assessment, they look at your creditworthiness as well as your financial stability, including your earnings and outgoings.
 However, there will be levels of automation in every lender’s underwriting process as well.

-They will also conduct fraud and money laundering checks, which includes verifying that your income and deposit are legitimate and legal.
-If you have a gifted deposit, for example from a loved one, they may ask for additional details about where this money has come from.
+They'll also carry out fraud and money laundering checks to verify where your income and deposits have come from.
+If you have a gifted deposit, for example, from a loved one, they may ask for additional details about where this money has come from.

 Lastly, they will ask for information about the property you want to buy.
 Some property types are deemed too high-risk by lenders to offer mortgages for.
 As well as checking the property’s value, they may also check what type of property it is, the construction type, method and materials used, as well as if there are any defects.

-Most mortgage applications go through underwriting, but not all applications may be referred to underwriters.
-Some mortgage lenders may underwrite their own mortgages, or only use underwriters in applications that require specialist experience such as applicants with complex incomes or bad credit mortgages.
-However, for most lenders underwriting is a critical step in the mortgage process, as it ensures borrowers meet their criteria and that the loan is a sound investment.
+Most mortgage applications go through underwriting, though not all of them will be reviewed by a human underwriter.
+Some mortgage lenders may underwrite their own mortgages, or only use underwriters in applications that require specialist experience, such as applicants with complex incomes or bad credit.
+For most lenders, underwriting is an essential part of the mortgage process; it's how they make sure you meet their lending criteria and can comfortably afford the mortgage.

 Can mortgage underwriters make exceptions?